-When students entered Rockvale High School for their first day of the 2019-20 school year on Tuesday, August 6, they didn’t just walk into any old high school.
-Instead, they walked into one that’s brand new, 358,675-SF in size, and packed with state-of-the-art features and amenities.
-We served as the general contractor on the school, which is Rutherford Community Schools’ first high school in Rockvale, Tennessee, since the previous high school shuttered its doors in 1972.
+When students entered Rockvale High School for their first day of the 2019-20 school year, they didn’t just walk into any old high school.
+Instead, they walked into a brand new 358,675-SF school packed with state-of-the-art features and amenities.
+We served as the general contractor on the school, which is Rutherford Community Schools’ first high school in Rockvale, Tennessee since the previous high school shuttered its doors in 1972.